 It is recommended to update your BIOS (System Setup) when you replace the system board or if an update is available.
-For laptops, ensure that your computer battery is fully charged and connected to a power before initiating a BIOS update.

 NOTE: If BitLocker is enabled, it must be suspended prior to updating the system BIOS, and then re enabled after the BIOS update is completed.